AkshayK025/Project_SQL/Production_Analysis/readme.md

 ## Disclaimer
-Casual version
-Note: This dataset is made up for practice and learning.
+Note: This dataset is made up for practice and learning with the help of AI tools.
 It’s inspired by real-life examples but doesn’t represent any actual company or production data.